 1-2 tsp dukkah for sprinkling (optional)

 1 Put barley in a sieve and rinse under running water.
 Tip barley into a bowl, cover generously with cold water and soak for 1 hour.
 Drain.
 Put barley in a saucepan with 4 cups water and bring to a gentle boil.
-Lower the heat, cover pan with a lid and cook gently for about 50 minutes, until tender, but still with some chew.
+Lower the heat, cover pan with a lid and cook gently for about 50 minutes, until tender but still retaining some chew.
 Drain in a sieve, rinse with warm water and drain again.

 2 Whisk oil, lemon juice, mustard and salt together.
 Add pepper to taste and garlic and capers.
 Transfer barley to a bowl and stir through the dressing.
 Top with feta, tomatoes and herb sprigs.
 If liked, sprinkle with dukkah.